About

 Learning to coexist with discomfort rather than fighting it.
 Paradoxically, acceptance is the foundation of lasting change.

-Reconnecting with your values, purpose, and the life you want to live.
-Recovery is about building something, not just removing symptoms.
+Reconnecting with your values and the life you want to live.
+Recovery is about building something meaningful, not just removing symptoms.

 Flexibility

-Developing psychological flexibility — the ability to respond to challenges with resilience instead of rigidity.
+Developing psychological flexibility — the ability to respond to challenges with adaptability instead of rigidity.

 Every journey starts with a single conversation.
-Let's talk about what you're going through.
+Reach out and let us talk about what you are going through.